I've spent an hour here trying to categorize this Obama speech.

 We ain't got nothing for you except to clean up afterwards.

-And by the way, some of those joints gonna be catered, and they're gonna call y'all in there.
+And by the way, some of those joints are going to be catered and they're going to call y'all in there.

 Y'all not having no soul food this year.